pylint-dev/pylint/doc/faq.rst

 compatibility).

-In order to ease finding which modules are ignored a Information-level message `file-ignored` is emited.
-With recent versions of Pylint, if you use the old syntax, an additional `deprecated-disable-all` message is emited.
+In order to ease finding which modules are ignored a Information-level message `file-ignored` is emitted.
+With recent versions of Pylint, if you use the old syntax, an additional `deprecated-disable-all` message is emitted.

 4.4 Do I have to remember all these numbers?
 --------------------------------------------